ethyca/fides/docs/fidesops/docs/guides/database_connectors.md

 * `access` sets the connection's permissions, one of "read" (Fidesops may only read from your database) or "write" (Fidesops can read from and write to your database).

+* `disabled` determines whether the ConnectionConfig is active.
+If True, we skip running queries for any collection associated with that ConnectionConfig.

 While the ConnectionConfig object contains meta information about the database, you'll notice that it doesn't actually identify the database itself.
 We'll get to that when we set the ConnectionConfig's "secrets".